a4ryan/Alpha-ai/README.md

 # Alpha-ai
-ALPHA is an AI speech recognition and task manager sytem.
-It is made with python programing and multiple python libraries.It can send emails on your behalf.
-It can play music for you.It can do Wikipedia searches for you.
-It is capable of opening websites like Google, YouTube, etc., in a web browser.
+ALPHA is a speech recognition and task manager with a voice command AI system.
+It is made with Python programming and multiple Python libraries.
+It can send emails on your behalf.
+It can play music for you.
+It can do Wikipedia searches for you.
+In a web browser, it can open websites like Google, YouTube, etc.